 Eddie Ka'anana was a master fisher men and kalo farmer from Miloli'i & was respected very well in the community.
 He learned the Hawaiian language growing up, also known as ka 'olelo makuahine, "the mother tongue".
 Eddie has been in the Hawai'i Delegation to the 8th Festival of Pacific Arts in New Caledonia, where he was the Piko, or the Hulu Kupuna of the delegation.
 He was a canoe builder to continue his kupuna's generations, and also was an inspiring kumu to all the people he taught.

 Bonnie Kahapeʻa Tanner

 Pua Lincoln is from Waimea, Hawaii and trained on Makaliʻi with Clay Bertelmann.
 She was a crew member on the 2007 "Ku Holo Mau" voyage.
 She has a Masterʻs Degree in Hawaiian Studies from the University of Hawaii, Manoa.
 She trained current crew members, Rusty Oppenheimer and Akoni Tacub.
-Pua has two sons, and another keiki on the way.
+Pua has three sons.